 Keep the engine running at idling speed until an oil pressure reading is obtained.
 If no oil pressure is shown after approximately 10 seconds, stop the engine and determine the cause.
 Failure to do so could result in engine damage.

-- 12. Start the engine with the accelerator pedal in the idle position.
-Monitor the oil pressure gauge. - 13.
-Check the filter and oil drain plug for signs of leakage. - 14.
-Stop the engine. - Check the oil level again after approximately five minutes.
+- 13. Check the filter and oil drain plug for signs of leakage. - 14.
+Stop the engine.
+Check the oil level again after approximately five minutes.
 If necessary, add oil up to the maximum fill level on the oil dipstick.
-Do not overfill.